eric-kwok-nt/PeekingDuck_familiarization/README.md

 5. Output path of the video file (Not applicable when output to the screen option is True)

 Specific parameters for tracking are in the config file: ```./src/custom_nodes/configs/dabble/person_tracker.yml```.
 In this config file, the user can change the hyperparameters for the tracking node such as the following:
+1. Whether to use Deep SORT or SORT algorithm
 1. Bus / Person tracking specific parameters such as the number of frames a tracker should stay without being updated and the type of tracker being used.
 2. Whether multithreading is used for tracking the bus and person respectively
 3. Whether to show the class of the bounding box in the tag (Top of the bbox)